Nice & Slow: Release

 "Nice & Slow" was released via CD single and cassette single in the United States on January 6, 1998.
 On February 3, 1998, it was serviced to US contemporary hit radio.
 A maxi single was released on March 2, 1998, and a remixes CD was made available on March 9, 1998.
 In the United Kingdom, "Nice & Slow" was issued as CD single, a 12-inch single, and a cassette single on April 20, 1998.

 Critical reception

-A writer for the Daily News called it "warmly engaging".
+A writer for the Daily News complimented the song as "warmly engaging".
 A writer for Jet praised Usher's "tender" vocals on the "sensuous ballad", stating that he displayed romance on the song.
+British magazine Music Week wrote, "More ultra-smooth R&B from the crown prince of hip-hop soul, "Nice & Slow" is a superbly mellow, seductive tune which has Usher showing off his unhurried rapping skills."
 In 2016, Complex ranked the song number seven on their list of the 25 greatest Usher songs, and in 2021, American Songwriter ranked the song number eight on their list of the 10 greatest Usher songs.

 Chart performance

 "Nice & Slow" debuted at number nine on the Billboard Hot 100 on the chart dated January 24, 1998, as "You Make Me Wanna...", the first single from My Way slipped from number seven to number ten.
 On February 2, 1998, the Recording Industry Association of America (RIAA) awarded the song a gold certification, following up with a platinum one on February 12.
 "Nice & Slow" continued to ascend the Hot 100, reaching number one on February 14, succeeding "Together Again" by Janet Jackson.
 It remained atop the chart on February 21, but on February 28 it was replaced by Celine Dion's "My Heart Will Go On".
 On the UK Singles Chart, "Nice & Slow" reached number 24.